 Since the advent of the internet, the communications field has expanded from its traditional analog nature to also reflect the multitude of ways in which we communicate digitally.

-Today, communication programs can incorporate web design, political campaigns, crisis management, law, and a number of other fields of study.
-Communications graduates emerge with an education in social media, digital marketing, corporate and product branding, writing, and data analysis.
+Today, communication programs in college can incorporate web design, political campaigns, crisis management, law, and a number of other fields of study.
+Communication graduates emerge with an education in social media, digital marketing, corporate and product branding, writing, and data analysis.
 Knowledge in these areas is valuable across industries, making graduates appealing to a wide range of employers.